 At least one pedestrian entry shall lead directly from the sidewalk to the following:

-- " Doors leading to each commercial space (Vertical Mixed-Use projects only). - " Doors leading to an amenity space such as a courtyard, plaza, open space, or seating area. - " Doors leading into ground-floor lobbies for residential units above.
+- " Doors leading to each commercial space. - " Doors leading to an amenity space such as a courtyard, plaza, open space, or seating area. - " Doors leading into ground-floor lobbies for residential units above.